Three authorization systems for SharePoint Add-ins

-Authorize requests by an app for SharePoint to access SharePoint resources.
+Authorize requests by a SharePoint Add-in to access SharePoint resources.

-Authenticate apps in the Office Store, an app catalog, or a developer tenant.
+Authenticate add-ins in the Office Store, an add-in catalog, or a developer tenant.

 So, in the SharePoint implementation, the OAuth roles are played by the following components:

-The remote component of an app for SharePoint plays the role of the client application.
+The remote component of a SharePoint Add-in plays the role of the client application.